getwtxt/getwtxt/README.md

 ## Using the Registry

 The following examples will all apply to using `curl` from a `Linux`, `BSD`, or `macOS` terminal.
-All timestamps are in `RFC3339` format, per the twtxt registry specification
+All timestamps are in `RFC3339` format, per the twtxt registry specification.
+Additionally, all queries support the `?page=N` parameter, where `N` is a positive integer, that will retrieve page `N` of results in groups of twenty.

 ### Adding a User
 Both nickname and URL are required